deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "What's your name?" he asked, hauling her out of the life raft as easily as if she was made of packing foam and laughter, and managing to avoid exacerbating the deep ache in her bones.

-"Uh…" It was hard to remember for a second, but the knowledge came back to her.
+"Uh..."
+It was hard to remember for a second, but the knowledge came back to her.
 Her vision was going funny, darkening at the edges.
 "I'm Xiù.
 Xiù Chang."

 "Nice to meet you, Xiù." he replied, as somebody took the other end of her board and together they lifted her onto a gurney.

 "A-a-and you?" she asked, though it was hard to find volume for some reason.
-"Uh… what's your name?"
+"Uh... what's your name?"

 He took her hand, and there as a power in his grip that she used to anchor herself to the *right here* and *right now*.
 She was home.
 She was safe.
 She just had to hold on a little longer.